 It is important to wash as much of the starch out of the rice as possible before you start to cook it.
-You want the rice to bind together in the roll, but leaving too much starch inside will result in gloopy rice that will ruin the texture and look of your sushi roll.
+You want the rice to bind together in the roll.
+However, leaving too much starch inside will result in gloopy rice that will ruin the texture and look of your sushi roll.

-1. Place the rice in a bowl and fill with cold water.
-The water will turn cloudy, this is the starch seeping out of the rice.
-Agitate the grains to help the extraction and then drain the rice through a sieve.
-Repeat this process until the water is running clear over the sieved rice.
-This may take up to four or five repetitions but is well worth the effort!
+- Place the rice in a bowl and fill with cold water.
+The water will turn cloudy because the starch seeps out of the rice.
+Agitate the grains to help the extraction, then drain the rice through a sieve.
+Repeat this process until the water is running clear through the rice.
+This may take up to four or five repetitions.

-3. When the rice is cooked, warm the vinegar gently with the mirin and salt, until it dissolves.
-Fold this liquid gently through the rice with the wooden spoon, taking care not to break up the grains.
+- When the rice is cooked, warm the vinegar gently with the mirin and salt until it dissolves.
+Blend this liquid gently through the rice with the wooden spoon, taking care not to break up the grains.

 For the rolls

-Cut the cucumber in half lengthways and carefully scoop out the watery core with a teaspoon.
-Then slice the flesh into long thin strips about 1/4 inch thick.
+- Cut the cucumber in half lengthways and scoop out the watery core with a teaspoon.
+Slice the flesh into long thin strips about 1/4-inch thick.
 Do the same with the tomato.

-Cut the scallions to the right length for your nori sheets, they can go in whole.
+- Cut the scallions to the same length for your nori.

-Lay the Nori sheet shiny side down on your bamboo mat.
-With wet hands, spread the rice in a thin layer, only one or two grains deep, over all but an inch at the far side of the sheet.
-Lay your sliced vegetables near the other end, on top of the rice.
+- Lay the nori sheet shiny side down on your bamboo mat.
+With wet hands, spread the rice in a thin layer, only one or two grains deep, leaving an inch at the far side of the sheet.
+Lay the sliced vegetables near the other end, on top of the rice.

-5. Carefully roll up the Nori, keeping it tight all the way across.
-Use the mat to ensure it is evenly tight along the roll.
-Wet the exposed end of the Nori to seal the roll.
+- Roll the nori, keeping it tight all the way across.
+Use the mat to ensure it is tight evenly along the roll.
+Wet the exposed end of the nori to seal the roll.

-6. Wet your knife and slice carefully across the sushi roll to create the individual rolls.
+- Wet a knife and slice carefully across the sushi roll to create individual rolls.

 A Taco the Clones

-Nothing says Happy Star Wars Day like a clone army of tacos, marching towards their delicious demise.
+Nothing says happy Star Wars Day like a clone army of tacos, marching toward their delicious demise.
 These are packed with goodness and have an unbeatable gluten-free crunch from homemade wheat-free taco shells.

 One of the most beneficial ingredients here is the avocados.
-They are sometimes seen as an unhealthy vegetable due to their high fat content, but it is far better to eat natural fat from an avocado than processed fat like margarine.
-We all need some fat in our diets (especially to keep joints nicely oiled) and the fat in avocados is the “good” kind, monounsaturated fat, which helps to lower bad cholesterol.
+They are sometimes seen as an unhealthy fruit due to their high-fat content, but it is far better to eat natural fat from an avocado than processed fat like margarine.
+We all need some fat in our diets, especially to keep joints nicely oiled, and the fat in avocados is the “good” kind, monounsaturated fat, which helps to lower bad cholesterol.

-I’ve chosen mackerel because it is an oily fish high in omega 3 fatty acids and have been shown to reduce the risk of cardiovascular disease.
+I’ve chosen mackerel because it is an oily fish high in omega-3 fatty acids and has been shown to reduce the risk of cardiovascular disease.
 There are also studies supporting the claim that eating oily fish can help reduce symptoms of rheumatoid arthritis, making it the perfect tasty and nutritious ingredient for these taco clone warriors.